SiddharthSirohi/MCliPPy/README.md

 # MCliPPy 🤖✉️🗓️

-**MCliPPy (MCP + CLI + Python + Clippy homage)** is a proactive, terminal-based personal assistant designed to streamline your daily workflow by intelligently managing your Gmail and Google Calendar.
+**MCliPPy (MCP + CLI + Python + Clippy homage)** is a proactive, terminal-based personal assistant designed to streamline your daily workflow by intelligently managing your Gmail and Google Calendar, and executing sequences of actions to achieve a task in response to natural language instructions.
 Powered by Google's Gemini models and leveraging the Model Context Protocol (MCP) via Composio.dev for secure access to your services, MCliPPy keeps you ahead of your schedule and communications.

 ## ✨ Features